 Patient Centered Medical Home Practicum in Primary Care

-- Intervention: A practicum for healthcare management students to help rural practices achieve Patient Care Medical Home (PCMH) status and identify quality improvement strategies.
+- Intervention: A practicum for healthcare management students was developed to help rural practices achieve Patient Care Medical Home (PCMH) status, identify quality improvement needs, and develop strategies.

-- Results: Rural primary practices have achieved PCMH status and Blue Quality Physician Program Recognition.
+- Results: With the help of practicum students, rural primary practices have have tackled a number of important quality improvement projects, achieved PCMH status and Blue Quality Physician Program Recognition.

 Patient Centered Medical Home (PCMH) Recognition

 through the National

 Committee for Quality Assurance (NCQA).

 Because of the amount of work involved, Access Care of

 the Blue Ridge, a network within CCNC, reached out to